Dimitris Fosses

-Dimitris Fosses (Greek: Δημήτρης Φωσσές; born November 14, 1952 in Greece) is a Greek retired professional basketball player and coach.
+Dimitris Fosses (Greek: Δημήτρης Φωσσές; born November 14, 1952, in Greece) is a Greek retired professional basketball player and coach.
 At 6'6 " (2.00 m) in height, he played at the power forward and center positions.

-Professional club playing career
+Professional career

-In the top-tier level Greek League, Fosses played in 408 games, and scored a total of 6,809 points, which is the 7th most total points scored in the competition, since the 1963–64 season.
+In the top-tier level amateur Greek Championship (1963–1992), Fosses played in 408 games, and scored a total of 6,809 points, which was the 7th most total points scored in the competition.

-National team playing career
+National team career

 Fosses played in 55 games with the senior men's Greek national basketball team.
 With Greece, he played at the 1972 European Olympic Qualification tournament, and at EuroBasket 1975.

 Coaching career

 After he retired from playing professional basketball, Fosses worked as a basketball coach.

-Awards and accomplishments

-7th all-time leading scorer of the Greek Basketball Championship, with 6,809 total points scored in the Greek A National League (1963–64 season to present).